Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Scalar Field in eccentric motion around a Schwarzschild black hole

-By leveraging the spherical symmetry of the Schwarzschild background, the field $\phi$ can be decomposed in terms of the (scalar) spherical harmonics $Y_{lm}(\theta,\phi)$ basis as follows
+By leveraging the spherical symmetry of the Schwarzschild background, the field $\psi$ can be decomposed in terms of the (scalar) spherical harmonics $Y_{lm}(\theta,\phi)$ basis as follows

-where we have separated the radial and the angular dependence\footnote{The equation under study is completely separable and the solutions to the angular equation are indeed the $Y_{lm}(\theta,\phi)$.} and we also defined the mode-decomposed field $\psi_{lm\omega}(t,r)$ in the Fourier space, which corresponds to the inhomogeneous solution of the equation
+where we have separated the radial and the angular dependence\footnote{The equation under study is completely separable and the solutions to the angular equation are indeed the $Y_{lm}(\theta,\phi)$.}.
+This allows us to solve the radial and the angular equations separately by keeping the indices $(l,m)$ as parameters.
+Because we are interested in obtaining analytical expressions for $\psi(x^\mu)$, we need to expand each $\psi_{lm}(t,r)$ in Fourier series as